micropython/oofatfs/src/00readme.txt

   _FS_MINIMIZE

-  When application program requires only file read/write function, _FS_MINIMIZE can be defined to eliminate some functions to reduce the module size.
+  When application program requires only file read/write function, _FS_MINIMIZE can be changed to eliminate some functions to reduce the module size.
 The initial value is 0. (full function)

   _DRIVES

   Number of drives to be used.
-This option is not supported on Tiny-FatFs.
+This option is not available on Tiny-FatFs.
   The initial value is 2.

   _FAT32

   When _FAT32 is set to 1, the FAT32 support is added with an additional code size.
-This is for only Tiny-FatFs and not supported on FatFs.
-FatFs always supports all FAT type.
-The initial value is 0. (disabled)
+This option is for only Tiny-FatFs.
+FatFs always supports all FAT sub-types.
+The initial value is 0. (no FAT32 support)

+  _USE_FSINFO

+  When _USE_FSINFO is set to 1, FSInfo is used for FAT32 volume.

   _USE_SJIS

-  When _USE_SJIS is set to 1, Shift-JIS code set can be used as a file name, otherwire second byte of double-byte characters will be collapted.
+  When _USE_SJIS is set to 1, Shift_JIS code set can be used as a file name, otherwire second byte of double-byte characters will be collapted.
   The initial value is 1.

+  _USE_NTFLAG

+  When _USE_NTFLAG is set to 1, upper/lower case of the file/dir name is
+  preserved.
+Note that the files are always accessed in case insensitive.

   _USE_MKFS